HarisMI40/HarisMI40/src/content/posts/pythons-context-managers-and-the-with-statement.md

 title: "Python's Context Managers and the with Statement"
 published: 2025-07-15
 draft: false
-description: "Learn how to use context managers and the with statement in Python for resource management."
+description: 'Learn how to use context managers and the with statement in Python for resource management.'
-tags: ["python"]
+tags: ['python']
 ---

 Context managers in Python are used to manage resources efficiently.
 Here's an example: